asmaa143/booking-tenant/README.md

 #### 📋 Test Command Explanation

 The `php artisan test:bookings` command is a custom Artisan command that:

-- 🧪 Runs comprehensive tests for the booking system
+- Runs only the tests related to the Booking module
-- 📊 Tests booking creation, validation, and management
-- 🔍 Validates multi-tenant booking isolation
-- ⚡ Checks availability conflicts and time slot generation
-- 📝 Generates detailed test reports for booking functionality

 ## 🧪 Test Coverage Details

 ### 🔧 BookingServiceTest (Unit Tests)